 Codes of practice, memoranda of understanding and similar information should be included.
-A number of policies, for example equality and diversity, and health and safety, will cover both the provision of services and the employment of staff.
+A number of policies, for example equality and diversity, health and safety and Welsh language provision, will cover both the provision of services and the employment of staff.
 If vacancies are advertised as part of recruitment policies, details of current vacancies will be readily available.

-• Customer service
+Customer service

-Standards for providing services to the department's customers, including the complaints procedures.
+Standards for providing services to the department's customers, including the complaint procedure.
 Complaints procedures will include those covering requests for information and operating the publication scheme.